Anu142004/python_projects/README.md

-# python_projects
+python data visualization
-simple python projects as a begineer
+simple python(in jupyter notebook) projects as a begineer